HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/README.md

 ```

 ## Step 1: Create Dataset and its Labels
-If you want to try with UCF50 – Action Recognition Dataset, then you can click the link above and follow the auther's way.
+If you want to try with UCF50 – Action Recognition Dataset, then you can click [the link](https://bleedaiacademy.com/human-activity-recognition-using-tensorflow-cnn-lstm/) and follow the auther's way.
 But here I'm going to show how to prepare your own dataset with a youtube video

 1.1 Here is a [youtube video link](https://www.youtube.com/watch?v=_q3kA8OwZoU)  dowload it with whatever way you want (I recommend [this website](https://yt1s.ltd/zh-tw164h/youtube-to-mp4) )